lanl/voronoi/README.md

 ### License ###

 VORONOI is open-source software licensed under the 3-Clause BSD License.
+LANL Copyright No. C19012.

 *This is open source software; you can redistribute it and/or modify it under the terms of the BSD-3 License.
 If software is modified to produce derivative